-Here are some simple yet powerful financial aid tips to keep in mind.
+Here are some simple, yet powerful financial aid tips to keep in mind.

-You must file the FAFSA to receive any type of federal student aid.
-What you may not know is this information is also used by universities to determine your eligibility for institutional aid including scholarships, grants, and loans.
+You must file the Free Application for Federal Student Aid to receive any type of federal student aid.
+It’s important to note that this information is also used by universities to determine your eligibility for institutional aid, including scholarships, grants, and loans.
 Not all financial aid is need-based and the FAFSA may be required by your school for consideration of different types of aid.
-Don’t miss out.